-A. The Corps shall prepare an annual report documenting actions carried out pursuant to this PA by September thirtieth (30th) of each fiscal year (October 1 to September 30) for the duration of this PA.
+- A. The Corps shall prepare an annual report documenting actions carried out pursuant to this PA within 90 days of the end of each Federal fiscal year (October 1 to September 30) for the duration of this PA.
 This reporting period shall commence in the year following the Effective Date of this PA.
-The Corps shall distribute the annual report to all Consulting

-Parties to this PA.
-The annual report shall address issues and describe actions and accomplishments over the past year, including, as applicable:

-- 1. Planned Project HPIN checklists (Stipulation V.B.5). - 2.
+The Corps shall distribute the annual report to all Consulting Parties to this PA.
+The annual report shall address issues and describe actions and accomplishments over the past year, including, as applicable: - 1.
+Planned Project HPIN checklists (Stipulation V.B.5). - 2.
 HPTPs (Stipulation VII). - 3.
 Discussion of cumulative impacts (Stipulation VIII). - 4.
 Applied Planned Project exemptions. - 5.
 Findings of No Adverse Effects. - 6.
 Historic property surveys and results. - 7.
 Status of treatment and mitigation activities. - 8.
 Status and results of monitoring efforts and unanticipated effects to historic properties/previously undiscovered historic properties, if any. - 9.
 Ongoing and completed public education activities. - 10.
-Routine activities for which no consultation occurred, pursuant to Appendix C of this PA. - 11.
-Any issues that are affecting or may affect the implementation of the terms of this PA and any recommended amendments. - 12.
-Any disputes and objections received, and how they were resolved. - 13.
-Any additional parties who have become a Signatory or Concurring Party to this PA in the past year. - B. The Corps shall coordinate a meeting of the Consulting Parties to be scheduled within ninety (90) days of distribution of the annual report, or another mutually agreed upon date, to discuss activities carried out pursuant to this PA during the preceding year and activities scheduled for the upcoming year.
+Ongoing and completed training activities. - 11.
+Routine activities for which no consultation occurred, pursuant to Appendix C of this PA. - 12.
+Any issues that are affecting or may affect the implementation of the terms of this PA and any recommended amendments. - 13.
+Any disputes and objections received, and how they were resolved. - 14.
+Any additional parties who have become a Signatory or Concurring Party to this PA in the past year. - 15.
+Any suggested amendments to the PA. - B. The Corps shall coordinate a meeting of the Consulting Parties to be scheduled within ninety (90) days of distribution of the annual report, or another mutually agreed upon date, to discuss activities carried out pursuant to this PA during the preceding year and activities scheduled for the upcoming year.
 This meeting, should it be deemed unnecessary, may be cancelled by mutual consent of the Signatories.